gabriel-berthel/Latex2Words/README.md

 npx esbuild cli.js --bundle --platform=node --format=cjs --outfile=bundle.js
 ```

-Then build the single-executable using Node’s SEA API:
+Then build the single-executable using Node's SEA API:

 ```bash
 node --build-sea sea-config.json
 ```

-Make sure to include the `mathmaps` folder or list the JSON files as assets in your `sea-config.json`
+Make sure to include the `mathmaps` folder at root when running the executable

 ## Usage